SimonCropp/Polyfill/contributing.md

 #### ReSharper / Rider

-Any potential ReSharper or Rider cde formatting issues should be disabled.
+Any potential ReSharper or Rider code formatting issues should be disabled.
 For example:

 ```
 // ReSharper disable RedundantUsingDirective